 - been enrolled in one of the last three terms.

-- completed at least 30 units of standard graded courses over the last three terms of enrollment in such courses.
+- completed at least 30 units of courses at SFU over the last three terms of enrollment in such courses.
 For students who fall short of the 30 unit requirement because one term’s enrollment was in a single course of five units or fewer, the last four terms will be considered and that term of one course will be set aside in determining unit and term GPA eligibility.

 - A student with a disability who is approved to study at a reduced course load must complete at least 30 units of courses at SFU over the last five terms of enrollment in such courses.
 The student is required to submit a letter from SFU’s Centre for Accessible Learning (CAL) confirming that the student is registered with the Centre (CAL).

 All eligibility requirements must be met.